jaxon-php/jaxon-demo-symfony/README.md

 Demo of the [Jaxon integration for the Symfony framework](https://github.com/jaxon-php/jaxon-symfony).

-The Jaxon classes are in the `jaxon/ajax` subdir.
+The Jaxon classes in the `ajax` subdir are registered.

 Installation
 ------------